kmarkindev/bsuir-cw-library/README.md

 Library management system with API written on C++/drogon and Client written on C++/wxWidgets.
 This is my course work for the second semester.

+Production runs on the following domain: [lib.kmarkin.com](http://lib.kmarkin.com/).
+It will be alive at least till 10th of June 2022.

 You can find all API requests
 [here in Postman public workspace](https://www.postman.com/kmarkindev/workspace/bsuir-cw-library)